 To visualize the acoustic data, frequency spectra were calculated for all data using a time average of 5 seconds and 100 Hz frequency bins for high-frequency, 10 Hz for mid-frequency, and 1 Hz for low-frequency.
-These data, called Long-Term Spectral Averages (LTSAs), were then examined as a means to detect marine mammal and anthropogenic sounds.
+These data, called Long-Term Spectral Averages (LTSAs), were then examined to detect marine mammal and anthropogenic sounds.
 Data were analyzed by visually scanning LTSAs in source-specific frequency bands and, when appropriate, using automatic detection algorithms (described below).
-During visual analysis, when a sound of interest was identified in the LTSA but its origin was unclear, the waveform or spectrogram was examined to further classify the sounds to species or source.
+During visual analysis, when a sound of interest was identified in the LTSA but its origin was unclear, the waveform or spectrogram was examined to further classify the sound to species or source.
 Signal classification was carried out by comparison to known species-specific spectral and temporal characteristics.

 Recording over a broad frequency range of 10 Hz-100 kHz allows detection of baleen whales (mysticetes), toothed whales (odontocete), and anthropogenic sounds.
-The presence of acoustic signals from multiple marine mammal species and anthropogenic noise was evaluated in these data.
-To document the data analysis process, we describe the major classes of marine mammal calls and anthropogenic sound in this band in the Norfolk Canyon region, and the procedures used to detect them.
-For effective analysis, the data were divided into three frequency bands: (1) Low-frequency, 10-1,000 Hz, (2) Mid-frequency, 1,000-5,000 Hz, and (3) High-frequency, 5-100 kHz.
+The presence of acoustic signals from multiple marine mammal species and anthropogenic sources was evaluated in these data.
+To document the data analysis process, we describe the major classes of marine mammal calls and anthropogenic sound in the Jacksonville region, and the procedures used to detect them.
+For effective analysis, the data were divided into three frequency bands: (1) Low-frequency, 10-500 Hz, (2) Mid-frequency, 500-5,000 Hz, and (3) High-frequency, 5-100 kHz.